NRC approves overhaul of FOF inspections, baseline security programs

 While the more notable changes will happen once this current triennial period ends in 2028, Groom said the transition will begin over the next few months in areas like the characterization of exercise outcomes and scoring methodology.

-Other revisions: In addition to FOF, the baseline security changes include retiring 8 of the 11 security inspection procedures (IPs) and introducing new IPs called “Security Operations” and “Security Performance” that consolidate the old IPs’ risk-significant elements.
+Other revisions: In addition to FOF, the baseline security changes include retiring eight of the 11 security inspection procedures (IPs) and introducing two new IPs—“Security Operations” and “Security Performance”—that consolidate the old IPs’ risk-significant elements.
+Under the proposed revisions, the number of annualized baseline inspection hours would drop from 287 hours to anywhere from 149 to 170 hours.
 The IPs being retired are listed below.

 The revisions also include changing the frequency of the material control and accounting IPs from triennial to “as needed” and changing the frequency of cybersecurity IPs from biennial to triennial.